Municipality of Piran: Language

 The municipality is bilingual; both Slovene and Italian are official languages.
-According to the Austrian language census of 1910, in the surrounding countryside within the municipal limits, the population was mixed, both Italian and Slovene, with some villages (such as Sveti Peter and Padna) which were almost entirely Slovene, and others (such as Sečovlje and Seča) that were almost exclusively Italian-speaking.
+According to the Austrian language census of 1910, in the surrounding countryside within the municipal limits, the population was mixed, both Italian and Slovene, with some villages (such as Sveti Peter and Padna) which were almost entirely Slovene-speaking, and others (such as Sečovlje and Seča) that were almost exclusively Italian-speaking.
 As a whole, 85.1% of the population of the Municipality of Piran were Italian speakers, and 15.2% were Slovenes.